pablomoreno61/library/README.md

 About integration tests, I've used an SQLite database with fake data, but a SQLite in memory database should be recommended, loading fixtures instead of reading and writing directly to the data.db file.

-Another aproach could be using directly MariaDB for the integration tests, so it would become a more real scenario.
+Another approach could be using directly MariaDB for the integration tests, so it would become a more real scenario.

-Token authentication using oAuth2 should be used for production environments, so we can be sure to stablish secured stateless connections between client-server.
+Token authentication using oAuth2 should be used for production environments, so we can be sure to establish secured stateless connections between client-server.

 **Application deploy**